Athletic facility improvements help boost sports program

-Cardinal Gibbons High School has undergone many upgrades in the past decade, including a building expansion and renovation of the football stadium to lay an artificial turf surface.
+Cardinal Gibbons High School has undergone many upgrades in the past decade.
+These include a building expansion and renovation of the football stadium to lay an artificial turf surface.

-Adjacent to the football stadium, six tennis courts and a grass practice field used for various athletic programs had remained unchanged, despite the courts being situated at a suboptimal orientation and the entire area suffering from subsurface drainage problems.
+Adjacent to the football stadium, six tennis courts and a grass practice field for many sports stayed the same.
+This was despite the courts being situated at a suboptimal orientation and the entire area suffering from subsurface drainage problems.

 The school sought to reconfigure the tennis courts and practice field to provide an improved facility for its athletes.
-WithersRavenel provided the following for six new tennis courts, an upgraded practice field, parking lot expansion, and surrounding pedestrian access and pathways:
+As a result, WithersRavenel provided the following for six new tennis courts, an upgraded practice field, and a parking lot expansion.
+Additionally, our team improved nearby pedestrian access and pathways

 - Surveying